We are Stretching and Extending our Student’s Horizons at BSB

 You have some very special guest jurors, some which have been involved with the competition from the start.
 Can you tell us a bit about them?

-Liviu Popescu, a judge on Master Chef Romania, restaurateur and Horeca entrepreneur has been an avid support and judge of ‘So You Think You Can Cook?’ since its maiden voyage in 2017.
-He has truly been an asset to this competition, not only because of his knowledge and expertise in the industry, but also because of his rapport with the children and willingness to help them elevate their skills.
+Liviu Popescu, a judge on Master Chef Romania, restauranteur and Horeca entrepreneur, has been an avid supporter and judge of ‘So You Think You Can Cook?’ since its maiden voyage in 2017.
+He has indeed been an asset to this competition, not only because of his knowledge and expertise in the industry but also because of his rapport with the children and willingness to help them elevate their skills.

-Simona Pope, a renowned Romanian pastry chef, joined the competition as a judge in 2018 and impressed the children with her skills, knowledge and kind approach to challenging their thinking.
-Each child walked away from last year’s competition with at least one trick and idea they had not considered before their participation in SYTYCC.
+Simona Pope, a renowned Romanian pastry chef, joined the competition as a judge in 2018 and impressed the children with her skills, knowledge and gentle approach to challenging their thinking.
+Each child walked away from last year’s competition with at least one trick or tip they had not considered before they participated in SYTYCC.
 We are looking forward to seeing what she brings to them this year.

 Our final judge is joining us for the first time this year.
-Though we will keep his name a surprise for the time being, he is an accomplished home cook with a fine repertoire of competition titles and cooking experiences.
+Though we will keep his name a surprise, for the time being, he is an accomplished home cook with an excellent repertoire of competition titles and cooking experiences.
 He also happens to be a part of our BSB team, and I cannot wait to see him in action with the children!

 Not only is cooking an essential skill for our students to cultivate as we prepare them for adulthood, but it also represents an excellent way of applying a whole range of concepts we learn in the classroom to real-life experience.
 In the Food Technology Studio, and in addition to food preparation and health and safety, we can explore the principles of:

 - Science (sense, states of matter, forces, decomposition, nutrition, buoyance, etc.

 - Maths (measuring, weighing, capacity, multiplying, fractions, decimals, calculating, budgeting, etc.)